jhpark1013/blog/_posts/2022-06-24-days-10-to-18-arp-neighbor-discovery.markdown

 ---
-title: Networking concepts
+title: Networking concepts - Intro
 date: 2022-06-24T14:39:51-04:00
 ---

 In this blog, I will give a brief overview of how devices communicate with each other in networks.
 <!-- ![network](/blog/assets/network_diagrams/network_06.PNG) -->

 Keywords: ARP, DNS, DHCP, MAC, IP, VLAN

 ## Networks